-The Bank has purchased life insurance policies on certain key executives.
-Bank-owned life insurance is recorded at the amount that can be realized under the insurance contract at the balance sheet date which is the surrender value adjusted for other charges or other amounts due that are probable at settlement.
+The Bank has purchased life insurance policies on certain key executives and employees.
+Bankowned life insurance is recorded at the amount that can be realized under the insurance contract at the balance sheet date which is the surrender value adjusted for other charges or other amounts due that are probable at settlement.